sergiuosvat/POO2022/README.md

+#OOP Class
-A repository for all the work i have done at OOP during the first semester of the second year
+A repository for all the work i have done at the OOP class during the first semester of the second year